 As our Steve Austin title suggests, several multi-million dollar hearts (intra-aortic pumps worth $7 million to be exact) were recalled after components of the pump were found to be counterfeit.
 Although these devices may seem genuine, their counterfeit parts can malfunction leading to death.

 Surgical devices, such as clip cartridges, surgical mesh, thermometers, plates, and screws have been found to be counterfeit.
 Medical accessories and equipment, such as syringes, needles, bandages, gauze, blood pressure measuring devices, glucose meters, pregnancy tests, contraceptives, implants, contact lenses, contrast media, and magnetic resonance imaging (MRI) and computed tomography (CT) devices have also been found to be counterfeit.
 The dental industry sees a large amount of counterfeit products as well, including x-ray machines, turbines, drills, and even fake braces.
 Counterfeit medical devices have a broad impact in the medical world.

 Another Growing Problem: Over-the-Counter Medication

-The risk does not just affect medical devices, but over-the-counter medicine as well, according to the WHO.
+The risk does not just affect medical devices.
+According to the WHO, over-the-counter medicine is impacted as well.
 In 2013, 44 Paraguayan children were hospitalized after ingesting an over-the-counter cough medicine that was made with an unsafe active pharmaceutical ingredient.
 This same contaminated ingredient killed 60 people in Pakistan just 10 months earlier.

-Beyond the patient safety impact, counterfeit medical devices, accessories and over-the-counter medications have a wider, negative effect on industry and the economy, affecting patient trust, brand reputation, tax revenue, investment, innovation, employment, criminality, health, and even the environment.
+Beyond the patient safety impact, counterfeit medical devices, accessories and over-the-counter medications have a wider, negative effect on industry and the economy.
+They affect patient trust, brand reputation, tax revenue, investment, innovation, employment, criminality, health, and even the environment.